Sladozevik/CarND-Advanced-Lane-Finding/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 After that i was fallowing instruction from Udacity Lectures video: Finding the Lines, Sliding Window Search.
-In cell 24 and 25 i have created functions `sliding_window()`, `polyfit_with_prev_fit()`, `draw_lane()` where i used Peaks in a Histogram to find lanes, after that i used sliding window search to extract whole line and finaly draw line on image.
+In cell 24 to 26 i have created functions `sliding_window()`, `polyfit_with_prev_fit()`, `draw_lane()` where i used Peaks in a Histogram to find lanes, after that i used sliding window search to extract whole line and finaly draw line on image.

 ![alt text][image8]
 ![alt text][image9]